tomasmark79/MarkWareVCMake/README.md

 - **TemplateRenamer**: Easily rename the template to suit your project.
 - **Clang and CMake Formatters**: Automated formatting for code and build scripts.

 ---

-### Key Features

-- **Quick Start**: Ready to use immediately after cloning.
-- **Flexibility**: Supports the creation of applications with statically or dynamically linked libraries.
-- **Cross-Platform Support**: Works natively on Linux 🐧, macOS 🍏 and on Windows via WSL 🪟.
-- **Cross-Compilation Support**: Enables compilation for various platforms with help of Conan 2 and CMake.
-- **Modularity**: Easily extendable and customizable to meet project needs.

----